Canteen/CanteenClient/README.md

 The front-end client JavaScript for a Canteen site.
 This uses the HTML5 History API and jQuery to interact with the Canteen Framework to create an easy-to-build stateless website.

+For documentation of the codebase, please see [Canteen Client docs](http://canteen.github.io/CanteenClient/).

 ##Usage

 ```js